Tidal energy is an abundant source of emission-free power.

 - Fundy Ocean Research Center for Energy (FORCE): Canada’s leading facility for tidal stream technology demonstration, including 64MW of subsea cable installed, a 30MW substation, tidal turbine test sites, and ongoing applied research and monitoring programs.

-WATCH: Overview of tidal energy development in Nova Scotia
+WATCH: Grid-connected floating tidal stream platform in Nova Scotia

 - 15 metres: Tidal range of Nova Scotia’s Bay of Fundy, the largest in the world

 - 152,000 MW: Total potential capacity of the 27 best locations in the world for tidal stream farms

 - 7 cents/kWh: Cost of power generated by the La Rance in France tidal barrage, cheaper than most competitors